borntofrappe/borntofrappe/playground/Style Guide/README.md

 ## Colors

-In the global stylesheet, I describe four different sets of colors. `frappe` and `frappe-grey`, included by default, and `twilight` and `twilight-grey` for the alternative color palette. dark color scheme.

-The idea is to include the sets in the `:root` selector, and the variables actually using these values in the `body` selector, with `--primary-*` and `--grey-*` labels.
+In the dedicated folder and in the global stylesheet, I describe four different sets of colors. `frappe` and `frappe-grey`, included by default, `twilight` and `twilight-grey` for the alternative color palette. dark color scheme.
+The idea is to include the sets in the `:root` selector, and the chosen color palette in the `body` selector, with `--primary-*` and `--grey-*` labels.

-In the `Colors` folder, you find a node script which looks at the global stylesheet to provide a visual representation of the possible colors in a markup file.
+The script is used to populate `index.html` with a series of `<div>` elements colored with the chosen hsl combinations.

-In terms of design, it is worth mentioning how in the design of a few components, like the footer, the elements use the colors from a one color scheme only.
+In terms of design, it is worth mentioning that a few components, like the footer, use to colors from a one color scheme only.

 ```css
 footer {